How to crochet a sweater

 • Tapestry needle – To sew in ends.

-An Important to do before starting your crochet sweater is to make a swatch – Akl standard patterns come swatch an instruction for the gauge.
-This is mostly a small 4″ (10cm) piece that is made using the same pattern as with the main sweater.
+An Important to do before starting your crochet sweater is to make a swatch – A standard pattern comes to the swatch and instructions for the gauge.
+This is mostly a small 4″ (10cm) piece that is made using the same pattern as the main sweater.

-When the gauge comes out smaller than the provided measurement – you need to go up one ore more sizes of your hook and or change yarn.
+When the gauge comes out smaller than the provided measurement – you need to go up one or more sizes of your hook and or change the yarn.

-Step 3: Start with the back panel once you have your measurements, you can start crocheting the back panel of your sweater.
+Step 3: Start with the back panel.
+Once you have your measurements, you can start crocheting the back panel of your sweater.
 Follow the instructions in your pattern, working the stitches in the order indicated.
-As you go along, make sure you’re keeping track of your stitch count and using the right type of stitch for the pattern you’ve chosen.
+As you go along, ensure you’re keeping track of your stitch count and using the right type of stitch for the chosen pattern.

-Step 4: Continue with the front panels once you’ve finished the back panel, it’s time to work on the front panels.
-These are usually worked in the same way as the back panel, but you’ll need to make sure you’re following the pattern closely so that the front and back panels match in size and shape.
+Step 4: Continue with the front panels.
+Once you’ve finished the back panel, it’s time to work on the front panels.
+These are usually worked in the same way as the back panel, but you’ll need to follow the pattern closely so that the front and back panels match in size and shape.

-Step 5: Add the sleeves once you’ve finished the front and back panels, you’ll need to add the sleeves.
-This is usually done by working into the stitches on both back and front panels.
-Some other crochet patterns would have the sleeves made separately and then joined to the main panels
+Step 5: Add the sleeves.
+You’ll need to add the sleeves once you’ve finished the front and back panels.
+This is usually done by working into the stitches on both the back and front panels.
+Some other crochet patterns would separate the sleeves and join the main panels.

-Step 6: Finishing your sweater – you’ll need to join the pieces together to form the sweater.
+Step 6: Finishing your sweater – you must combine the pieces to form the sweater.
 This is usually done by sewing the sides together with a tapestry(darning) needle and yarn.
-Make sure you follow the instructions in your pattern carefully so that the sweater looks neat and professional.
+Ensure you follow the instructions in your pattern carefully so the sweater looks neat and professional.

-Step 7: Block the sweater – blocking is the process of shaping and smoothing the sweater so that it looks neat and professional.
-To do this, simply soak the sweater in water, then lay it flat to dry.
+Step 7: Block the sweater – blocking is the process of shaping and smoothing the sweater to look neat and professional.
+To do this, soak the sweater in water, then lay it flat to dry.
 You can use pins to help shape the sweater if you need to.
 You can also do steam blocking.
 Here is a detailed post about blocking your crochet pieces.

 Basic Crochet Sweater Designs